Front Brake Master Cylinder Body Replacement Recall Campaign – 2022 Suzuki GSX1300RRQ/ZM2 (Hayabusa) motorcycles

 Summary

-SuzukieBay Motor USA, LLC (SuzukieBay) is recalling certain 2022 GSX1300RRQ/ZM2 (Hayabusa) motorcycles.
+SuzukieBay logo Motor USA, LLC (SuzukieBay logo) is recalling certain 2022 GSX1300RRQ/ZM2 (Hayabusa) motorcycles.
 An incorrect position of the front brake master cylinder primary port could cause the port to become blocked, and result in a gap between the front brake pad and discs.
 As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 122, “Motorcycle Brake Systems.”

 Remedy

 Dealers will replace the front brake master cylinder body, free of charge.
 Owner notification letters were mailed March 1, 2023.
-Owners may contact SuzukieBay’s customer service at 1-800-934-0934.
-SuzukieBay’s number for this recall is 2A99.
+Owners may contact SuzukieBay logo’s customer service at 1-800-934-0934.
+SuzukieBay logo’s number for this recall is 2A99.

 Notes